Stay up to date with our latest news, competitions and offers. We look forward to staying in touch.

-In 2014 we set up and began funding registered charity Sport Allies, with a mission to promote more widely our belief in the transformative power of inclusive sport.
+In 2014, while still the Warwick Rowers, we had already set up and begun funding registered charity Sport Allies, with a mission to promote more widely our belief in the transformative power of inclusive sport.
 Barefoot Man will continue to fund and support the work of Sport Allies, which will now be known as Barefoot Sport Allies.

 As Barefoot Man, we are proud that the WR project and Sport Allies have established themselves as credible advocates for healthier masculinity and inclusive sport.

 The shared history and the achievements of our two organisations would not have been possible without the hard work of many people behind the camera, including the volunteers who have run Sport Allies for many years and the team members who have worked every day over many years to make Barefoot Man a reality.
 We are grateful to all of them and to the many people who have stepped in front of the camera, including a lot of naked volunteers!